google/rba/README.md

       - Any other metrics you would like to utilize to segment your variables

 Sales Data:
-   - At minimum, 12 months of data are required
     - Pull the following columns:
       - Date
       - Sales (Conversions, Revenue, or other KPI)
       - Zip Code
       - Region

 ## RBA Framework